-Your time at The Academy NYC for the cosmetology program will be divided into five designations:
+Your time at PAUL MITCHELL THE SCHOOL SCHENECTADY for the cosmetology program will be divided into five designations:

-- Core Curriculum: A 200-hour orientation, known as the Core program, instills the basic fundamentals.
-Students are graded and evaluated using written, oral, and practical testing methods.
-Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - Olinic Learning Experience: Your clinic time from 200 to 1000 hours will be guided with individual attention and group learning experiences using workshops, monthly worksheets, and periodic tests developed specifically for this monitoring progress.
-This is when you begin working on paying clients in the clinic floor area. - Classroom Learning Experience: Your classroom time from 200 to 1000 hours is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
-Each area has a specialist in the field who conducts the different elective classes once a week; these may include guest artists, retail, motivation, self-improvement, nail artistry, makeup, etc. - Adaptive Curriculum: From 200 to 600 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - Creative Curriculum: You will spend your last 400 hours in The Academy NYC in "high gear" by dressing, acting, and working like a true professional.
+• Core Curriculum: A seven-week, 245-hour orientation, known as the CORE program, instills the basic fundamentals.
+Students are graded and evaluated using written, oral and practical testing methods.
+Students must successfully complete the Core Curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving and chemical texture services.
+During CORE you will complete the following requirements:

+- Clinic Experience: Your learning process will be guided with individual attention and group learning experiences from 245 to 1000 hours, where workshops, monthly worksheets and periodic tests have been developed specifically for this monitor progress.
+This is when you will begin working on paying clients in the workroom area. - Classroom Learning: Your time in the classroom from 245 to 1000 hours is divided into four areas.
+Each of these areas has a specialist in that field that will conduct the different elective classes once a week.
+These areas are cutting, coloring, perming texture, and specialty class.
+The specialty class includes retail, motivation, and self-improvement, nail artistry, make-up, etc.

+• Adaptive Curriculum: From 245 to 500 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services that will continue to build you into a confident designer.
+During Adaptive you will complete the following requirements:

+Greative Curriculum: You will spend your last 500 hours in PAUL MITCHELL THE SCHOOL SCHENECTADYin "high gear" by dressing, acting and working like a true professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future salon career.

 During the creative curriculum you will have the option to apply to be in our Phase II honors program.
 This is open to all who meet the criteria.
-Future Professionals must have an academic average of 90% or higher, exceptional attitude, and above a 90% attendance.
+Future Professionals must have an academic average of 90% or higher, exceptional attitude, and great attendance.
 Future Professionals must apply by submitting a resume and be interviewed by our education team.
 In Phase II, Future Professionals will have the opportunity to mimic the true salon environment.
 This means they are held to higher standards such as speed and creativity.
 They will have the opportunity to work in a designated area in the clinic area.
+During Creative you will complete the following requirements: